 Are there any negative consequences to edging?

-So, without further ado, here are four edging disadvantages to consider before doing it:
+So, without further ado, here are edging disadvantages to consider before doing it:

 Is Edging Effective in Increasing Sperm Count?